The Terms of Reference (also known as Standing Orders) can be found for the Committees/Groups listed below

 Dr Kate Russell - UREC Chair (Associate Professor in Physical Education - EDU)

-Dr Kate Jere - Deputy UREC Chair (Associate Professor in Education and International Development, DEV)
+Dr Catherine Jere - Deputy UREC Chair (Associate Professor in Education and International Development, DEV)

 Dr Graham Riley - Member (Chair AWERB)